polichtm/MCW-Azure-Stack/Hands-on lab/Before the HOL - Azure Stack.md

 ### Task 1: Provision an Azure VM to Host the Azure Stack Hub Development Kit (Operations)

-In this task, you will provision an Azure VM that will host the Azure Stack Development Kit deployment
+In this task, you will provision an Azure VM that will host the Azure Stack Development Kit deployment.

-1. Navigate to the following URL to launch the AzureStackOnAzureVM deployment template in the Azure Portal.
+1. Navigate to the following URL to launch the AzureStackOnAzureVM deployment template in the Azure Portal:

     ```
     http://aka.ms/AzureStackonAzureVM
     ```

-1. Specify the following options on the template settings:
+2. Specify the following options on the template settings:

-    - Subscription: the name of the target Azure subscription where you want to deploy the Azure VM serving as the ASDK host
+    - Subscription: The name of the target Azure subscription where you want to deploy the Azure VM serving as the ASDK host.

-    - Resource group: a new resource group named **azurestack-RG**
+    - Resource group: A new resource group named **azurestack-RG**.

-    - Location: the name of the Azure region where you want to deploy the Azure VM serving as the ASDK host
+    - Location: The name of the Azure region where you want to deploy the Azure VM serving as the ASDK host.

     - Virtual Machine Name: **AzS-HOST1**